Kpavan2023/Real-Time-Intrusion-Detection-System/README.md

 ## 📜 License

-This project is developed for academic and learning purposes.\
+This project is developed for academic and learning purposes.
-\ua9 2025 Pavan Kumar Kollipara
+2024 - Pavan Kumar Kollipara